sven-ito/boba/README.md

 - allow predefined comments / prio reasons : 13
 - Helpbox with advice on how to make a decision (left side, Bootstrap Affix?) : 13
 - progress bar : 13
-- grey out buttons that can no yet be used : 12
+- grey out buttons that can not yet be used : 12
 - add Selenium tests : 10
 - code refactoring: modularity : 10
-- reduce number of buttons : 10
 - text hint boxes should be hidden and only appear once the step can be done : 10
-- code class modularity -> separate file : 9
 - code refactoring: function Java doc comments : 8
 - mobile testing : 5
 - consitency check for choices : 3